zhenwenzhang/Knowledge-Graph/README.md

 # Knowledge-Graph Papers

+### Can We Predict New Facts with Open Knowledge Graph Embeddings?
+A Benchmark for Open Link Prediction[[ACL 2020](https://www.aclweb.org/anthology/P19-1139.pdf)]

+*Houyu Zhang, Zhenghao Liu, Chenyan Xiong, Zhiyuan Liu*

+Brown University,Tsinghua University,Microsoft Research AI

+**Abstract** Human conversations naturally evolve around related concepts and hop to distant concepts.
+This paper presents a new conversation generation model, ConceptFlow, which leverages commonsense knowledge graphs to explicitly model conversation flows.
+By grounding conversations to the concept space, ConceptFlow represents the potential conversation flow as traverses in the concept space along commonsense relations.
+The traverse is guided by graph attentions in the concept graph, moving towards more meaningful directions in the concept space, in order to generate more semantic and informative responses.
+Experiments on Reddit conversations demonstrate ConceptFlow’s effectiveness over previous knowledge-aware conversation models and GPT-2 based models while using 70% fewer parameters, confirming the advantage of explicit modeling conversation structures.
+All source codes of this work are available at https://github.com/thunlp/ConceptFlow.

+### Grounded Conversation Generation as Guided Traverses in Commonsense Knowledge Graphs[[ACL 2020](https://www.aclweb.org/anthology/P19-1139.pdf)]

+*Houyu Zhang, Zhenghao Liu, Chenyan Xiong, Zhiyuan Liu*

+Brown University,Tsinghua University,Microsoft Research AI

+**Abstract** Human conversations naturally evolve around related concepts and hop to distant concepts.
+This paper presents a new conversation generation model, ConceptFlow, which leverages commonsense knowledge graphs to explicitly model conversation flows.
+By grounding conversations to the concept space, ConceptFlow represents the potential conversation flow as traverses in the concept space along commonsense relations.
+The traverse is guided by graph attentions in the concept graph, moving towards more meaningful directions in the concept space, in order to generate more semantic and informative responses.
+Experiments on Reddit conversations demonstrate ConceptFlow’s effectiveness over previous knowledge-aware conversation models and GPT-2 based models while using 70% fewer parameters, confirming the advantage of explicit modeling conversation structures.
+All source codes of this work are available at https://github.com/thunlp/ConceptFlow.

 ### ERNIE: Enhanced Language Representation with Informative Entities[[ACL 2019](https://www.aclweb.org/anthology/P19-1139.pdf)]

 *Zhengyan Zhang, Xu Han, Zhiyuan Liu, Xin Jiang, Maosong Sun, Qun Liu*